fmrchallenge/fmrbenchmark/doc/usersguide/dubins_traffic.rst

 Often referred to as "the second domain," the basic setting is navigation in a small network of roads with vehicles that follow unicycle-like dynamics.
+Every road network is a 4-connected grid, subject to a rigid-body transformation: as such, the segments may not be axis-aligned.

 Preparations